corenzan/bbdb/README.md

-# Brazilian Banks API
+# BBDb

-> Query banks names and codes in Brazil.
+> Free open-source database of banks in Brazil.

 ## Example